 Figure 2.
-Synteny between the painted lady and A) the silkmoth and B) the postman butterfly chromosomes, respectively.
+Synteny between the painted lady and A) the silkmoth (Bombyx mori) and B) the postman butterfly (Heliconius melpomene) chromosomes, respectively.
 Vanessa cardui autosomes are sorted and named according to length and the sex chromosomes are indicated with Z and W. Orthologous genes are connected with lines.
 Colors represent individual chromosomes.

 Gene family evolution